Indigenous Challenges to Explorer Myths

 Key Questions

-How do myths about explorers like Jim Bridger and Christopher Columbus contribute to Native erasure?
+How do indigenous perspectives challenge myths about explorers like Columbus and Bridger?

-Crockett deconstructed vs anti-Jackson reality; Bridger 'discoverer' billboards and Columbus Taíno genocide critiqued for Native erasure; Brazil 30-year indigenous protagonism shift from tutelage challenges paternalistic great man frames (ex-d42c7ca4); ties to settler colonialism reforms.
+Crockett deconstructed vs anti-Jackson reality; Bridger 'discoverer' billboards and Columbus Taíno genocide critiqued for Native erasure; Brazil 30-year indigenous protagonism shift from tutelage challenges paternalistic great man frames (ex-d42c7ca4); structural growth critiques slavery/institutions over leaders (ex-0c1a52bf); ties to settler colonialism reforms and Burbank empires structures (ex-03a80fda).